 External links to relevant industry sources can have a positive effect on SEO, but only if you do it right.
 Here are some of the advantages of adding external links to your content.

-It helps the search engines understand which industry you are in, depending on the kind of sources you link to.
-This increases your content’s relevance within the industry.
+It helps search engines understand which industry you are in, depending on the kind of sources you link to, which increases your content’s relevance within your specific space.

 If you link to sites with high Domain Authority, within your niche, it increases your credibility and reputation as well – from the standpoint of search engines and readers.
 Association with high Domain Authority websites, even if it is just via outbound links, affects your reputation in a positive manner.

 It not only enhances your credibility but it can also improve search rankings.
 A study by Reboot clearly proves that linking to high-authority sites has a positive correlation with an increase in search rankings.

 Outbound links are usually used to link to sources or relevant facts and statistics.
 Adding such details in your content lends it credibility and proves that your content is accurate and up to date.

 If you regularly link to quality sites, they are more likely to view you in a positive light.
 So when you create content that has some value to their readers, they are also more likely to link back to your site.